 War Third Day Box Office Collections: Hrithik Roshan-Tiger Shroff's Film Continues To Have A Blast!

-Siddharth Anand's latest release, 'War' starring Hrithik Roshan and Tiger Shroff is having a happy run at the box-office.
-The high-octane action thriller had a bumper opening of Rs.
-51.35 crores on Wednesday (October 2, 2019).
+Siddharth Anand's latest release, 'War' starring Hrithik Roshan and Tiger Shroff is having a happy run at the box office.
+The high-octane action-thriller had a bumper opening of Rs.
+51.35 crore on Wednesday (October 2, 2019).
 This was followed by a routine drop as it collected Rs.
-23.10 crores on Thursday, taking the total two-day box office collections to Rs.
+23.10 crore on Thursday, taking the total two-day box office collections to Rs.
 74.70 crore.

 Speaking about Day 3 box office collections, early reports suggest that the Hrithik-Tiger film collected around Rs 23-24 crore on Friday.